-Any employee called for work and finding no work available due to reasons beyond his or her control shall be entitled to two (2) hours pay at the usual rate.
+Any employee called for work and finding no work available due to reasons beyond their control shall be entitled to two (2) hours pay at the usual rate.
 This shall apply unless the Company gives notice canceling the said call.
+Such notice shall be considered given by phone call or text message not later than one hour before the shift is scheduled to commence.